MukundhanTringapps/Git_Learning_TMB/README.md

 1. meaningful state - versioned copy of this state -> 1.0
 2. move to staging area
 3. commit the file to the local repo

+git push
+1. moving your code from local to remote
+2. We need to have a GitHub account
+3. github account setup in Intellij